 However, I’ve not been as successful as I should have been, and the fault is mine because I have not been able to discipline myself to stick to the position, particularly during the several down days for many of the recommendations during September.
 I know I have to cure this weakness if I am going to be successful at this type of investing.
 Do you have any advice for me in that regard?

 Gil A: I think the key is to stick to core positions, using key moving averages to cut back or add around the core in order to manage your risk and take advantage of rapid price moves when they occur.
-How you want to handle it is up to you based on your own stop-loss risk preference.
 I have forwarded your email to Dr. K for his view of the matter.